Zoom: A Border Musical

 Chto Delat (“What is to be done?”) was founded in 2003 and consists of a group of artists, critics, philosophers, and writers from Petersburg, Moscow, and Nizhny Novgorod.
 Fusing political theory, art, and activism, this group works as a self-organizing platform for reflections and re-examinations of “knowledge production” of cultural workers.
 The name of the group comes from a novel by the Russian 19th century author Nikolai Chernyshevsky, and is inspired by the first socialist workers’ self-organizations in Russia.
 Chto Delat is one of the most widely-exhibited group of Russian artists, participating at an average of 30 exhibitions worldwide per year.
 Chto Delat works across all media ranging from installation to film/video and audience-engaged performance.

 ZOOM is Bergen Kunsthall’s programme of artists’ films and videos.
-This season we are presenting talks and screenings with artists, looking from different angles at how various social dynamics and power relationships are being produced, negotiated and performed.
+This season features talks and screenings with artists, looking from different angles at how various social dynamics and power relationships are being produced, negotiated and performed.